-Latent Class Analysis (LCA) is widely used where we want to identify patient phenotypes or subgroups given multivariate data ~\citep{lanza2013latent}.
-A challenge in clinical LCA is the prevalence of mixed data, where we may have combinations of continuous, nominal, ordinal and count data together with missing data across variables.
+Latent Class Analysis (LCA) is widely used when we want to identify patient phenotypes or subgroups given multivariate data~\citep{lanza2013latent}.
+A challenge in biomedical LCA is the prevalence of mixed data, where we may have combinations of continuous, nominal, ordinal and count data, further complicated by missing and inaccurate data across variables.
 Bayesian approaches to LCA may better account for this data complexity.
-The Bayesian approach bridges rule-based phenotypes, which rely heavily on expert knowledge and opinion, and data-driven machine learning approaches, which are derived entirely from information contained in the data under investigation with no opportunity to apply relevant prior information.
-We consider the common clinical context where gold-standard phenotype information, such as genetic and laboratory data, is not available.
-A general model for this context has high potential applicability across disease areas and both primary and secondary clinical databases for use in clinical decision support.
-We used the same Bayesian LCA model form and motivating example as Hubbard et al. ~\citep{hubbard2019bayesian}, namely paediatric type 2 diabetes mellitus (T2DM), in order to test if the proposed LCA model translates to another electronic health records (EHR) database with the same target disease under study.
-Paediatric T2DM is rare so it naturally gives rise to the data quality issues we would like to explore with our approach.
-We extended the Hubbard et al. work to incorporate VB to investigate if a much larger EHR dataset is amenable to this form of Bayesian LCA model.

-The application of VB in the context of phenotyping from EHR data using Bayesian LCA is a new application setting for variational inference of observational clinical data and one that potentially extends its scope to large real-world contexts.
-Our aim in this work is to investigate if a VB approach to Bayesian LCA phenotyping scales to realistically large EHR data and delivers a posterior approximation close to MCMC.
+The Bayesian approach serves as a connection between rule-based phenotypes, which heavily depend on medical expert knowledge and opinion, and data-driven machine learning methods that solely rely on the information within the data being analyzed, without the ability to incorporate relevant prior knowledge ~\citep{mcparland2016model}.
+White and Murphy (2014) included a variational inference approach to latent class analysis with their \textit{BayesLCA} R package~\citep{white2014bayeslca}.